RhetTbull/osxphotos/README.md

 #### Updating a previous export

 If you want to use osxphotos to perform periodic backups of your Photos library rather than a one-time export, use the `--update` option.
+When `osxphotos export` is run, it creates a database file named `.osxphotos_export.db` in the export folder.
+> [!NOTE]
-When `osxphotos export` is run, it creates a database file named `.osxphotos_export.db` in the export folder.  (**Note** Because the filename starts with a ".", you won't see it in Finder which treats "dot-files" like this as hidden.
-You will see the file in the Terminal.) .
+> Because the filename starts with a ".", you won't see it in Finder which treats "dot-files" like this as hidden.
+You will see the file in the Terminal.

 If you run osxphotos with the `--update` option, it will look for this database file and, if found, use it to retrieve state information from the last time it was run to only export new or changed files.
 For example:

 `osxphotos export /path/to/export --update`